-- the regeneration of brownfield sites and opening up the riverside.
-Mixed use development will continue to be a feature of the Borough, in particular the large-scale developments along Nine Elms Lane. - 3.4 The Borough is served by rail links to London Victoria and London Waterloo, through Clapham Junction, by the Northern and District Underground lines and by a range of bus and over ground train services.
-There are a number of arterial roads running through the Borough including the A205 (South Circular), A3/A3205 and A24 and eight Thames bridges link the borough to the north side of the river. - 3.5 The Borough also has extensive areas of commons, heathlands and other open spaces, with public open spaces accounting for one sixth of the Borough's area, as well as some 8km of Thames riverside.
-Many buildings and spaces are of particularly distinctive character and there are 45 conservation areas. - 3.6 There are some 1224 premises in the Borough holding premises licences and club premises certificates (compared to 1064 in 2014).
-The tables below compare the position in 2018 to that in 2014), setting out the total number of premises holding a licence under the Licensing Act 2003 and the number with late licences, broken down by licence type.
+- 5.5 The Borough is served by rail links to London Victoria and London Waterloo, through Clapham Junction, by the Northern and District Underground lines and by a range of bus and over ground train services.
+There are a number of arterial roads running through the Borough including the A205 (South Circular), A3/A3205 and A24 and eight Thames bridges link the borough to the north side of the river.
+You can view the borough profile here. - 5.6 The Borough also has extensive areas of commons, heathlands and other open spaces, with public open spaces accounting for one sixth of the Borough's area, as well as some 8km of Thames riverside.
+Many buildings and spaces are of particularly distinctive character and there are 45 conservation areas. - 5.7 There are some 1240 premises in the Borough holding premises licences and club premises certificates (a marginal increase compared to approximately 1220 in 2018) The tables below compare the position in 2023 to that in 2018), setting out the total number of premises holding a licence under the Licensing Act 2003 and the number with late licences, broken down by licence type.